 We have spoken a few times since but he has been strangely reticent about the complaint.
 I picked up a few snippets here and there but I began to think that silence meant he was in trouble.
 I no longer believe that to be the case.

 There is an element of speculation in what follows but I think that @Sidcup4Remain who twisted Councillor Read’s innocuous words in order to make a complaint against him was unhappy with my argument with the same anonymous account last September; which if it matters was started by @S4R.
 The complaint was that Danny had put me up to it or something like that.

 If that is so nothing could be further from the truth.
 As one well known political name could confirm I had been trying to get in touch with my young friend for ages.

-The anonymous @Sidcup4Remain said I was a coward and along the way I was labelled a latter day Oswald Moseley because I had criticised police violence the day after one of their number was murdered in Croydon.
+The anonymous @Sidcup4Remain said I was a coward and along the way I was labelled a latter day Oswald Moseley by A.N.
+Other because I had criticised police violence the day after one of their number was murdered in Croydon.
 I also drew attention to @Sidcup4Remain’s ill-considered Retweet wishing Nigel Farage dead.
 I was blocked for my pains.
-Who’s the coward?

 Four reports to the police later and unable to complain about me anywhere else what can a far left political activist do?
 Make trouble for Danny with a complaint to Bexley’s Code of Conduct Committee.
 That֦’s what.

 Danny still won’t give me any details except an assurance that the complaint was flung out at the first stage.
 Maybe Bexley Council is learning, they should have flung out the case against Philip Read too.

 @Sidcup4Remain has been quieter than usual recently.
 The big question must be, why does the Labour Party allow its own reputation to be trashed through association?